yyx990803/launch-editor/README.md

 app.use('/__open-in-editor', launchMiddleware())
 ```

-The middleware factory function accepts two optional arguments:
+The middleware factory function accepts the following arguments (all optional, the callback can be in any position as long as it's the last argument):

-1. a specific editor bin to try first.
+1. A specific editor bin to try first.
+Defaults to inferring from running processes, then fallback to env variables like `EDITOR` and `VISUAL`.
+2. The root directory of source files, in case the file path is relative.
+Defaults to `process.cwd()`.
-2. a callback when it fails to launch the editor.
+3. a callback when it fails to launch the editor.

 To launch files, send requests to the server like the following: